noatmeal/noatmeal.github.io/README.md

 Where possible, keep your code's column width constrained to 80 characters or below.

-Try not to linebreak math delimiters like \(\) unless you absolutely must to keep the code width below 80 characters.
+Try not to linebreak math delimiters like \(\) unless you absolutely must in order to keep the code width below 80 characters.

 # Testing Locally